symfony/symfony-docs/components/config/caching.rst

             $resources[] = new FileResource($yamlUserFile);
         }

-        // The code for the UserMatcher is generated elsewhere
+        // the code for the UserMatcher is generated elsewhere
         $code = ...;

         $userMatcherCache->write($code, $resources);